reachsatyavs/python-tutorials/10-oop/01-what-is-oop.md

                       # No error.
 No warning.
 Silent bug.
 ```

-**Why does this happen?** In procedural code, the data (`satya_balance`) and the function that changes it (`withdraw`) are two separate things connected only by convention — you have to remember to pass the right variable *and* reassign the result.
+**Why does this happen?** In procedural code, the data (`satya_balance`) and the function that changes it (`withdraw`) are two separate things connected only by convention, you have to remember to pass the right variable *and* reassign the result.
 Forget either step and you get a wrong answer with no feedback from Python.

 ```python
 # ───── WITH OOP — the bug becomes impossible ──────────────